 There are many species of dolphins in the world.
 The most unique, by far, is the pink river dolphin.
 These dolphins begin life as a gray color and slowly turn pink as they age.
 They can be anywhere from predominantly gray with a few pink spots, to nearly as pink as a flamingo.
 When the dolphins get excited, they can flush bright pink, like a human blushing.
+These beautiful dolphins are listed as Endangered by the IUCN due to habitat destruction, overfishing, pollution, and civil unrest; and their numbers are decreasing.

 First the Stats…